spencerharris63/FlexNav/README.md

 };

 console.log(funkyObject.a);
-console.log( funkyObject.not a variable  ) // doesn't work
+console.log( funkyObject.not a variable  ) // can't do this, doesn't work
 console.log(funkyObject["not a variable"]);
 ```